TL;DR

 Amazon

-command line shell with Ruby integration
+Command line interface with Ruby integration

 As an affiliate, we earn on qualifying purchases.